Guanqiu Jian: Life

-In 226, after Cao Rui, the second emperor of Wei, ascended the throne, he appointed Guanqiu Jian as a Gentleman of Writing (尚書郎) and supervisor of the Imperial Guards.
+In the second half of 226, after Cao Rui, the second emperor of Wei, ascended the throne, he appointed Guanqiu Jian as a Gentleman of Writing (尚書郎) and supervisor of the Imperial Guards.
 As Guanqiu Jian was previously an assistant official serving under Cao Rui when the latter was still crown prince, Cao Rui treated him exceptionally well.
 Guanqiu Jian later rose to the position of Agricultural Officer of Luoyang (洛陽典農).
 During this time, he wrote to Cao Rui, advising the emperor to scale down on his extravagant palace building projects.
 Later, he was promoted to Inspector (刺史) of Jing Province.

-In 237, Guanqiu Jian led an army to Liaodong to attack the warlord Gongsun Yuan, who was previously a vassal of the Cao Wei state but decided to rebel against Wei rule.
+In 237, Guanqiu Jian led an army to Liaodong to attack the warlord Gongsun Yuan, who had been previously a vassal of the Cao Wei state but decided to rebel against Wei rule.
 However, the campaign had to be aborted due to heavy flooding.
 In the following year, Guanqiu Jian and Sima Yi led another campaign against Gongsun Yuan, defeated him, and restored stability in Liaodong.
 In recognition of his efforts during the campaign, Cao Rui promoted Guanqiu Jian from a district marquis to a county marquis under the title "Marquis of Anyi" (安邑候).

 In 244, Guanqiu Jian led a punitive expedition to Goguryeo, leading to the Goguryeo–Wei Wars.
 He defeated the Goguryeo army led by King Dongcheon near the Tongjia River and then captured the Goguryeo capital Hwando.
 During the follow-up campaign in the next year, he conquered Hwando again and forced King Dongcheon to flee southeast.
 A subsection of the army reached the eastern coast of the peninsula and another reached northern Manchuria, but soon retreated.
 A stone carving was created to commemorate Guanqiu Jian's victory in the campaign.
 In 1905, a fragment of the monument was discovered.
 It is called the Stele of Guanqiu Jian's Inscribed Achievements (毌丘儉紀功碑).